 Infographics are visual representations of information that, when done correctly, convey complex ideas or data.
 Most people prefer them to dense blocks of text.
 It can be tricky turning information into a visual concept, but when it’s done right, it works beautifully.
 You can use a site like Canva to make your own infographics or feel free to reach out to us if you want a hand.

-Building a podcasts library on your area of area of expertise is a great way to show potential clients and other industry professionals that you quite literally know what you are talking about.
+Building a podcasts library in your area of expertise is a great way to show potential clients and other industry professionals that you quite literally know what you are talking about.

-Check out this article how to write engaging headlines.
+Check out this article on how to write engaging headlines.

 A whitepaper is a persuasive, authoritative, in-depth report on a specific topic that presents a problem and provides a solution.
 In our experience, nothing shouts “industry expertise” like a high-quality well-researched whitepaper.
 Producing a quality white paper can take up a lot of time and resources, but ultimately it’s worth the effort if you want to increase your credibility in your field.